Board of Trustees

 Frederick “Freddy” Coleman ’17 ’19G

-Coleman has served Lehigh as a board director for the Alumni Association, a member of the Young Alumni Council, a leadership member of the BALANCE alumni affinity group, and a volunteer for the Alumni Admissions Outreach program.
-As an undergraduate, he was the President of the Class of 2017, Assistant Treasurer of the Student Senate, Chapter Senator for the National Society of Black Engineers, Council Elder for the African Student Association, and a Carl Greer Scholar.
-He is a Lehigh Legacy as his father, John Coleman ‘97G graduated with a graduate degree in chemistry.
+Throughout his association with Lehigh University, Freddy has held several leadership positions.
+He served as a board director for the Alumni Association, a member of the Young Alumni Council, a leadership member of BALANCE, and a volunteer for the Alumni Admissions Outreach program.
+During his undergraduate years, he served as the President of the Class of 2017, Assistant Treasurer of the Student Senate, Chapter Senator for the National Society of Black Engineers, Council Elder for the African Student Association, and was recognized as a Carl Greer Scholar.

 Sandra L. Denton '83